SimonMaracine/Nine-Morris-3D/README.txt

  Thank you for downloading Nine Morris 3D!
 A lot of effort was put in the making of this game.
 I hope that you like it. :)
- If you find any bugs or you have a suggestion, please contact me at simonmara.dev@gmail.com.
+ If you find any bugs or have any suggestion, please contact me at simonmara.dev@gmail.com.

 ----------------------------------------------------------------------------------------------------